rubillos/ByeByeMeta/README.md

 But I have quite a bit of history accumulated on Facebook that I don't want to lose.
 Hence this project.

-Below are instructions for downloading your posts from Facebook and for running the FB-Processor script.
+Below are instructions for downloading your posts from Facebook/Instagram and for running the FB-Processor script.
 It's a Python script that is run from the command line.
 This might sound scary, but I'll walk you through the steps.
-If you can do the download from Facebook, I'm pretty sure you can handle running the script.
+If you can do the download from Facebook/Instagram, I'm pretty sure you can handle running the script.

 **Note:** Currently the script only runs on a Mac.
 If you're on Windows, contact me and I'll work with you to get a Windows version working.

 ## <a name="features"></a>Features
-* Takes the data dump that you can download from Facebook and turns it into a navigable web page where you can see and search all of your posts.
+* Takes the data dump that you can download from Facebook/Instagram and turns it into a navigable web page where you can see and search all of your posts.
-    * (Instagram version coming soon)
 * Merges posts, uncategorized entries, photos, and videos into a single collection.
 * Cleans up the HTML significantly
 * Provides a navigation bar for quickly getting to any portion of any year.